 Please visit the Admission Requirements webpage for detailed information about Academic and Non-Academic admission requirements.

 English Language Proficiency

-Applicants new to the English language, or who have not completed any postsecondary education in English, should write one of the tests listed below and request the organization to send the test results directly to Western's Professional Admissions Office by the application deadline.
+Applicants who are new to the English language, or who have not completed any postsecondary education in English, should write one of the tests listed below.

 International students must assume primary responsibility for financing their education.
 The Ministry of Immigration, Refugees and Citizenship Canada requires all international students to prove that they have adequate resources before they may be admitted to Canada.